Violet-capped hummingbird: Description

 The violet-capped hummingbird is 8.5 to 9.5 cm long.
 Males weigh 3.8 to 4.4 g and females 3.4 to 3.9 g.
 Both sexes have a straight bill that is mostly black with a pink base to the mandible.
 The male's crown is iridescent violet-blue and most of the rest of the body is metallic green.
 Its tail is slightly forked and maroon with wide white edges to the feathers.
 The female has green upperparts and whitish underparts with gray spots on the throat and green ones along the side.
 Its tail feathers are maroon with white tips.

 Distribution and habitat

 The violet-capped hummingbird is found in several unconnected mountainous areas in central and eastern Panama and extreme northwestern Colombia.
 It inhabits the edges and interior of humid forest between the elevations of 600 and 1200 m and is most common at around 900 m.

 Behavior

 Movement

 The violet-capped hummingbird is a year-round resident throughout its range.

 Feeding

 The violet-capped hummingbird forages for nectar in dense undergrowth, feeding mainly on low flowering shrubs like Salvia, Pachystachis, Palicourea and Psammisia.

 Breeding

-The violet-capped hummingbird's breeding season appears to span at least from December to April, but nothing else is known about its breeding phenology.
-Its nest has not been described.
+The violet-capped hummingbird's breeding season was for a time thought to span from December to March.
+Nests discovered in 2021 and 2022 suggest that the season spans from December to August.
+The nests were small cups made from lichen, fern fibers, and dry moss held together with spider web and lined with additional spider web.
+One was attached to the end of a fern frond about 1 m above the ground and the other to a shrub branch about 4 m above the ground.
+Both contained two white eggs.
+The female alone incubated the eggs.
+At the one nest later observed with a nestling the female provided all the care.